 - By when?

-- What service levels apply, or other description of quality of the services is required?
+- What SLA applies, or other description of quality of the services is required?

 - Intellectual property licence agreement:

 - What exactly is being licensed?
 It is a particular version of the intellectual property, or future releases as well?